 - Training and Facilitation

 Today’s institutions face unique challenges in building a culture of inclusion and adapting to new models of organizational governance.
-BLC’s Jody Newman understands the importance and dynamics of business culture, and helps universities and other nonprofits assess where problems lurk and to find solutions.
-BLC’s Audrey Lee and David Hoffman also provide services in this area.
+BLC’s Audrey Lee and David Hoffman provide services in this area.
 In one such case, Audrey and David have been asked (in partnership with another organization) to assess the organizational climate in a university department, in which serious sexual misconduct and other organizational problems have generated conflict, interfered with the department’s functioning, and weakened interpersonal relationships among colleagues.
 The assessment has now led to a multi-prong action plan to move the department forward, which is being implemented.

-BLC attorneys Jody Newman and David Hoffman have advised educational institutions and non-profits about internal conflicts and organizational matters.
+BLC attorney David Hoffman has advised educational institutions and non-profits about internal conflicts and organizational matters.
 One such case involved a major training institute that was facing more than 200 claims as a result of misconduct by the organization’s leader.
 With our advice and representation, every one of the claims was successfully resolved without litigation, and the institution rebounded and is thriving today.
+Jim Grumbach has advised and represented small non-profits in leadership and employment disputes, and as a board member.